tiprankstipranks

 We rely on third parties to conduct our clinical trials and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such clinical trials.

 We do not independently conduct clinical trials for our product candidates.
-We rely on third parties, such as contract research organizations, clinical data management organizations, medical institutions, drug distributers, clinical investigators and government agencies, to perform this function.
+We rely on third parties, such as contract research organizations, clinical data management organizations, medical institutions, drug distributers and clinical investigators, to perform this function.
 Any of these third parties may terminate their engagements with us at any time.
 If we need to enter into alternative arrangements, it would delay our product development activities.
 If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, marketing approvals for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
 Our product development costs will increase if we experience delays in testing or obtaining marketing approvals.
 Our reliance on these third parties for clinical development activities reduces our control over these activities but does not relieve us of our responsibilities.
-For example, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the clinical trial.
-Moreover, the FDA and foreign regulatory authorities require us to comply with standards, commonly referred to as Good Clinical Practice, or GCP, for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity of data and confidentiality of clinical trial participants are protected.
+For example, we remain responsible for ensuring that each of our clinical trials complies with standards, commonly referred to as Good Clinical Practice, and is conducted in accordance with the general investigational plan and protocols for the trial.

 We are dependent on license relationships with third parties for our key drug development programs.